Image of Levain on Biancolievito

 If you decide to feed the whole quantity you have available, once refreshed, weigh the amount needed for the recipe and ferment it for 3 hours at 30°C (86°F) or 24 hours in the fridge.
 Pour the remaining part in the container well cleaned and store it in the refrigerator for at least 24 hours (up to 5/7 days)

-Obviously, the leavening temperature plays an important role in choosing how much Levain to use in the recipe.
+The leavening temperature is important in choosing how much Levain to use in the recipe.
 In winter, you can slightly increase the quantity (+10%) and decrease it in summer.

-If you want to make homemade bread or pizza, you can add Levain directly to the dough or use it to make a Biga.
+To make homemade bread or pizza, add Levain directly to the dough or use it to make a Biga.
 In this case, the amount of Biga that I recommend is about 20% of the total flour (for 1kg of flour, I will use 200gr to prepare the Biga and 800gr for the final dough)

 HERE IS HOW TO PREPARE THE BIGA WITH LEVAIN